To prepare nurses to identify Drug diversion and apply best practices in prescribing controlled substances.

 Drug Take-Back Programs provide a convenient way for patients to dispose of unneeded, expired, or unused controlled substances.
 If no program is available, the patient must use extreme caution when disposing of controlled substances.
 Improper disposal may lead to environmental complications or drug diversion.
 Controlled substances can be mixed with cat litter or coffee grounds then sealed in a non-leaking container.

 Key points in patient education include:

 Discontinuation of opioid therapy may be considered if problematic patterns are noticed, opioid therapy is not effective, or goals are not being achieved.
 It is important that the prescriber and patient have agreed upon reasons to terminate therapy before initially prescribing the medications.
 This should be part of the initial agreement.

-When stopping the medication, it is important that patient and prescriber are in agreement.
+When stopping the medication, it is important that the patient and prescriber agree.
 For patients who decide to continue treatment with another prescriber, the prescriber may consider maintaining the current dose for 4 weeks.

 Individuals who have shown aberrant behavior should be offered other non-opioid options.
 For patients who have engaged in criminal activity (such as diverting drugs or altering prescriptions), should be referred to a substance abuse treatment program and discharged from the practice.

 West Virginia has a controlled substance monitoring act that records and retains information about the prescribing, consumption and dispensing of controlled substances.
 This is established in West Virginia Code, Chapter 60A, Article 9.
 This Chapter/Article discusses access to the West Virginia Controlled Substance Monitoring Program database.